Generating personalized OpenGraph embed images with typst

 This article's generated OpenGraph image

-I was inspired by crates.iocrates_inspiration's new OpenGraph embed images to use a typsttypst template for this.
+I was inspired by crates.iocrates_inspiration's new OpenGraph embed images to use a https://typst.app/ template for lunnova.dev's preview cards.

 We don't need a production grade crate like crates.io; a quick shell script will suffice.